kevinmhankes/JokeAPI-Android/README.md

 This is an app using Android Architecture Components with Koin as a replacement for Dagger Hilt dependency injection.

 NOTE: I have filtered the joke results to not return any jokes that are nsfw, religious, political, racist, sexist, or explicit.
 The jokes should be appropriate, but there is a chance something slipped through the API's filters.
-This is your warning.

 ## Introduction